ptcodes/ptcodes.github.io/_pages/about.md

 Hi, I'm Pavel.

-In my [blog](/) I share my experience in software development, devops, startups and other things of my interest.
+In this [blog](/) I share my experience in software development, devops, startups and other things of my interest.

 Don't hesitate to check it out.